GaeJabBu/kip37-snapshot/readme.md

 > Forked from [erc721-snapshot](https://github.com/0xSlot/erc721-snapshot)

 This command-line utility creates a snapshot of any KIP37 token in JSON or CSV format.
-Use your own fully synced Ethereum node or any Klaytn RPC
+Use your own fully synced Klaytn node or any Klaytn RPC

 ### **CAUTION**